top of page

 Wake – Mindset

-What you do when you first wake-up, sets the tone for your day.
+What you do when you first wake up sets the tone for your day.
 Too many of us reach straight for our phones.
-This has the effect of immediate mind-clutter.
-Do not go straight to your phone.
-Take an extra 15 minutes if you have to, before looking at texts or social media.
+This has the effect of creating immediate mind clutter.
+Do not immediately reach for your phone.
+Take an extra 15 minutes, if necessary, before checking texts or social media.
 First of course, if no one is lying in it, get up and make your bed!
 Your daily morning mindset should begin by you writing down the 3-5 things you are most grateful for.
-Gratitude is an essential element of living happily.
+Gratitude is a vital component of living happily.
 Next, “tell” yourself what kind of day you will have: awesome, productive, super fun, chill, and joyous are great examples.
 Don’t assume that your day is going to be hard, even though it looks difficult at first glance.

 Tips: Write it down, even if it’s just an inspirational quote,

-First Accomplishment: Drink a glass of water then move your body.
-Hydration and exercise have been shown to effect mood positively.
+First Accomplishment: Drink a glass of water, then move your body.
+Hydration and exercise have been shown to positively impact mood.
 Be mindful in these early moments.
 Awareness builds calm, and calm brings clarity.

 Walk – Recently, I’ve learned of the Japanese practice of shinrin-yoku or “forest bathing” which is basically walking in the presence of nature (trees).
-It has been scientifically proven to improve health, like a kind of an “eco-therapy” for your soul.
-The idea is ‘don’t effort’, to move quietly, slowing the nervous system and adding another layer of mindfulness to your day.
+It has been scientifically proven to improve health, like a kind of “eco-therapy” for your soul.
+The idea is to ‘don’t exert’, move quietly to slow the nervous system, and add another layer of mindfulness to your day.
 Rain, shine, heat, or cold -regardless of the weather conditions, make it a habit.
-Below is a list of the physical, mental and emotional benefits of walking for 15 minutes per day (which has been extremely helpful during the COVID 19 situation):
+Below is a list of the physical, mental, and emotional benefits of walking for 15 minutes per day (which has been extremely helpful during the COVID-19 situation):

-Improves heart health which, in turn, can help prevent heart disease
+6. Improves heart health, which, in turn, can help prevent heart disease

 Tips: Invite a friend to walk with you

-Water – 8, 8 oz glasses of water or half your weight in ounces is what research shows helps improve bodily function, although there is no universally agreed quantity of water that must be consumed.
+Water – 8, 8 oz glasses of water, or half your weight in ounces, is what research shows helps improve bodily function, although there is no universally agreed-upon quantity of water that must be consumed.
 Research also shows that adult humans are comprised of 60 percent water, with our blood being 90 percent water; however, 75 percent of Americans are chronically dehydrated.

 Here are some of the reasons our body needs water from Medical News Today: